 Géraldine Colli, CCC-CURA Coordinator- Université du Québec à Rimouski

 Géraldine holds a Master in Coastal Ecosystems Integrated Approach, from La Rochelle University (France), and an Advanced Qualified Technician Diploma from Intechmer Cherbourg (France).
 Before joining CCC-CURA, Géraldine worked for an NGO on the lack of protected areas in Quebec boreal forest (Nature Québec) and on laboratories like LIENSs/La Rochelle University.
-Within CCC-CURA, Géraldine is in charge of Outcome Mapping, communications management, and partners coordination.
+Within CCC-CURA, Géraldine is a coordinator.
+She is in charge of Outcome Mapping (CCC-CURA projects planification, monitoring and evaluation), communications management, and partners coordination.

 Nathalie Beaulieu - Université du Québec à Rimouski

 Nathalie Beaulieu holds a master in Civil Engineering and a Doctorate in Remote Sensing from Sherbrooke University.
 From January 2013, she is starting a new research project with CCC-CURA.
 This postdoc research is about the role of planification tools, monitoring and evaluation concerning actors mobilization for resilience improvement and vulnerability reduction.
 She has practical experience in that field, as she was one of the administrators of the Climate Change Adaptation in Africa program, based in Dakar IDRC (Senegal) from 2006 to 2012.

 Amélie Dumarcher, PhD student- Université du Québec à Rimouski

 Amélie holds a Master in Geographical Sciences and Spatial Development, from Avignon University (France).
 After working a couple of years in retail trade and management, she joined CCC-CURA in November 2012.
 She is a Ph student,responsible of institutes and communication strategy.